RBigData/rsvd/README.md

 A basic implementation of the [randomized svd](https://arxiv.org/pdf/0909.4061) algorithm using the C++ library [armadillo](http://arma.sourceforge.net/).
 It is a fairly direct translation of the implementation in the [pbdML](https://github.com/RBigData/pbdML) package.

+For ease of distribution, the armadillo sources are distributed with the package under the `include/` directory.
+See `include/LICENSE.txt` for armadillo copyright details.

 ## Installation